CommandString/DiscordPHP-Bot-Template/README.md

 	}
 	```
 2. Replace `CommandName` with your command name and `CommandDescription` with the description of your command.
 3. Add the code that will be invoked inside your `handler` method and add any additional command configuration required into the `getConfig` method. *Advance users can also return an array rather than using the CommandBuilder*.
+4. *If your command has autocomplete enabled then put the code relevant to that inside the autocomplete method*
-4. If your command is guild specific then you can add the id of the guild inside the `getGuild` method, if not leave the return as an empty string.
+5. If your command is guild specific then you can add the id of the guild inside the `getGuild` method, if not leave the return as an empty string.
 After completing the steps above you should be left with something similar to...
 ```php
 <?php